How to Quickly Select Cells, Rows, Columns and Entire Tables in Microsoft Word

 There are many different ways of selecting in tables in Microsoft Word.
 Check out these Word tips, tricks and shortcuts to select an entire table, a single cell, an entire row or column or even multiple rows or columns in tables.

-Recommended article: 10 Microsoft Word Shortcuts for Navigating in Tables
+Recommended article: 10 Microsoft Word Shortcuts for Moving Around in Tables

 1. Select an entire table using a mouse